berru-g/crypto-tool/readme.md

   - 🔴 **Bearish**: Risk of a trend reversal.

 ### Moving Average Notifications

 - Enable notifications for MA50 and MA200 crossovers to anticipate major market movements.

+  - M.A Notif 🔔  NOT AVAILABLE AT THE MOMENT | Next step :
+  - Using FCM / Send push notifications through a server
+  - Service Worker listens for push messages:
+  - Move crossover detection logic into a Web Worker

 ---